Minjk121/ECE4960/labs/lab4.md

 #### Stunts:

-The model allows double sided stunts with 360 degree rotation.
-With this dynamic movements, three stunts were demonstrated in the following videos:
+The model allows double-sided stunts with 360-degree rotation.
+With these dynamic movements, three stunts were demonstrated in the following videos:

 Rotating right and left: